wh-alice/mig_visualstudio/vs/misc/evaluation-of-lambda-expressions-is-not-valid-in-the-debugger.md

 ---
-title: "Evaluation of lambda expressions is not valid in the debugger | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Evaluation of lambda expressions is not valid in the debugger" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"